 Target is just doing what Walmart has done.
 There isn’t any mark of differentiation between the two.
 For example, you can find both products at Apple.
 Food, and clothing, too.

 So, how will Target ever win if it is doing the exact same thing the market leader is doing?
 It won’t.
 In the race to attract the discount shopper, copying the market leader always leads to second place or worse.
 That’s because when the reasons to choose are the same, the default choice is always the market leader.

 Meanwhile, way, way off in the distance from successful Walmart and semi-successful Target is Kmart.

 In 2005, Sears Holding Company took on Kmart.
-Following that came a series of failures: losing the Martha Stewart Living line in 2009 following comments made by Stewart that Kmart had “deteriorated” since merging with Sears (funny thing: she was right).
+Following that came a series of failures: losing the Martha Stewart Living line in 2009 following comments made by a Stewart Retail market study Kmartthat Kmart had “deteriorated” since merging with Sears (funny thing: she was right).
 Several years later, after dismal holiday sales, 100 Sears/Kmart stores closed.

-What does make the TJX companies different is its specialty products section.
-Unique to the smaller discount stores is the garage sale of goods in the back of every TJX store, where you can find name brand kitchen and home goods.
+Marketing retail asks for more.
+What does make the TJX companies different is their specialty products section.
+Unique to the smaller discount stores is the garage sale of goods in the back of every TJX store, where you can find name-brand kitchen and home goods.

 Thinking discount as a whole for the retail market